TECHNICAL RESILIENCE:

 Technical Resilience

-When you design a curriculum, you would like it to lead to effective learning and ensure that your time, energy and cost investments make sense over a longer period of time.
-At our Studio we call this design quality ‘technical resilience’.
-We unravelled this quality, and advise you on how you can design for an effective and resilient curriculum that lasts up to a decade - even if your content finds itself amidst paradigm shifts and transitions and therefore requires you to rejuvenate content regularly.
-Our ‘fit for purpose‘ approach to technical resilience is cutting edge, and allows you to enjoy all the fundamental benefits of delivering a mature course/training, including its impact on educational results and even accreditations.
+We advise you on how you can design for an effective and resilient curriculum that lasts up to a decade - even if your subject area experiences paradigm shifts and transitions and therefore requires you to rejuvenate content regularly.
+Our open building approach to technical resilience is cutting edge, and allows you to enjoy the benefits of delivering a mature course/training, including its impact on educational results and accreditations.

 Steps to be taken for a technically resilient framework: